 You may have already taken the ASVAB in high school or for enlistment purposes.
 If so, tell your recruiter or your test administrator, because you may not be required to take the test.

 What is the minimum score?

 To enlist in the Air Force you must achieve a certain score on the ASVAB to be eligible for enlistment.
 The scores are broken down by the individual sub-tests and composites of the sub-tests.
 The Armed Forces Qualification Test (AFQT) is notably the most critical of these scores for it is used to determine if you are qualified to join the military.
 In addition, your scores on the other ASVAB composite tests will determine your career field or military occupation eligibility.
 Since enlistment bonuses are usually tied to your choice of occupations, the better the score, the more opportunities you have.

 Every career field does in fact require more than just an overall ASVAB qualifying score, which is a 36 if you are a high school senior or have already graduated from High School, and a 65 if you have a GED.
 The ASVAB is broken down into four main categories (Mechanical, Administrative, General and Electronic), and all enlisted career fields have a minimum score requirement that fall under one or more of these categories.
 These scores, along with the results of your physical examination, will be reviewed when you undergo job counseling during the enlistment process at the Military Entrance Processing Station (MEPS).

 Your score weighs heavily on determining what jobs you qualify for in the Air Force.
 These jobs are known as AFSCs, or Air Force Special Code.

-Three Versions of the ASVAB
+Two Versions of the ASVAB